microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 1. Using the FHIR Search collection in Postman, perform several Patient queries with the following search result parameters: ```_summary=true```, `_summary=count`, ```_total=accurate```, `_sort=gender`.

 ## Step 4 - Use the Chained & Reverse Chained Search Result Parameters
 Resources in FHIR are equipped with `reference`-type Elements for capturing relationships between the people, activities, and items associated in real-world healthcare settings.
+A `reference` in FHIR from one Resource to another can be a reference to a Resource instance's [Logical ID](https://www.hl7.org/fhir/resource.html#id), a Resource's [Business Identifier](https://www.hl7.org/fhir/resource.html#identifiers), or to the [Canonical URL](https://www.hl7.org/fhir/resource.html#canonical) for the Resource.

 For example, the `DiagnosticReport` Resource contains a `subject` Element, and the value given to the `subject` is a reference to another Resource - most often a `Patient`.